-Customers looking to purchase a life insurance policy often wonder whether it’s better to deal with an independent life insurance broker or a captive life insurance agent.
+Customers looking to purchase a life insurance policy often wonder whether it’s better to deal with an independent life insurance broker or a captive life insurance agency like Arias Agencies.

 During countless debates regarding the effectiveness of using an independent broker versus a captive agent, the following arguments always seem to come up…